Most women know what a tampon looks like, right?

 During World War 1, nurses saw how well the cellulose bandages they were using on wounded soldiers were able to absorb blood that they started fashioning tampons from them for their own personal use.

 This type of belt was used to keep the sanitary pad in place.

 In 1929 Dr Earle Haas invented and patented the applicator tampon, a type of tampon that seems to be more prevalent in the United States than here in Australia.

 At that time many women were using big bulky sanitary pads that were attached to a belt.
 He wanted to find a way for women to be comfortable while on their period.

 After some experimentation and prototypes, he decided on one particular design which consisted of a tightly bound strip of absorbent cotton attached to a string to allows the tampon to be easily removed.
-He also designed an applicator tube which would keep the tampon clean and would also allow the tampon to be pushed into position without the user having to touch it.
+He also designed an applicator tube that would keep the tampon clean and would also allow the tampon to be pushed into position without the user having to touch it.